-].
+select supported ciphersuites from List 1] and no other ciphersuites.

-The ciphersuites to be tested in the evaluated configuration are limited by this requirement.
+The ciphersuites to be tested in the evaluated configuration are limited by this requirement and must be selected from the ciphersuites defined in List 1, chap.
+B.3.1.6.
 The ST author should select the ciphersuites that are supported.
 Even though RFC 5246 and RFC 6347 mandate implementation of specific ciphers, there is no requirement to implement TLS_RSA_WITH_AES_128_CBC_SHA in order to claim conformance to this cPP.

 These requirements will be revisited as new DTLS versions are standardized by the IETF.